crcollins/torquecluster/README.md

 TorqueCluster
 ================
-A simple Torque cluster builder intended to be used in conjuntion with chemtools-webapp.
+A simple Torque cluster builder intended to be used in conjunction with chemtools-webapp.

 _______________________________________________________________________